-The FRR Entity's net Performance Shortfall among Capacity Performance Resources and price responsive demand, if any, for each Performance Assessment Interval shall by multiplied by a rate of 0.00139 MWs/Performance Assessment Interval [i.e., 0.5 MWs/30 PAHs/12 intervals per hour]] to establish the additional MW of Capacity Performance Resources that such FRR Entity must add to its FRR Capacity Plan for the following Delivery Year.
-The maximum additional
+The FRR Entity's net Performance Shortfall among Capacity Performance Resources and price responsive demand , if any, for each Performance Assessment Interval shall by multiplied by a rate of 0.00139 MWs/Performance Assessment Interval [i.e., 0.5 MWs/30 PAHs/12 intervals per hour]] to establish the additional MW of Capacity Performance Resources that such FRR Entity must add to its FRR Capacity Plan for the following Delivery Year.
+The maximum additional MW required by the FRR Entity as a result of non-performance from the FRR Entity's Capacity Performance Resources during a Delivery Year shall not exceed 50% of the MW quantity of the Capacity Performance Resources committed in the FRR Capacity Plan for such Delivery Year and price responsive demand committed for such Delivery Year .

-&lt;sup>34 If a market participant has both RPM commitments and FRR commitments on a resource, the final Shortfall MW or Bonus MW on a resource will be allocated to RPM and FRR commitments on a pro-rata basis based on the amount of RPM and FRR CP commitments in unforced capacity terms.
+&lt;sup>33 If a market participant has both RPM commitments and FRR commitments on a resource, the final Shortfall MW or Bonus MW on a resource will be allocated to RPM and FRR commitments on a pro-rata basis based on the amount of RPM and FRR CP commitments in unforced capacity terms.